agrc/gis.utah.gov/_posts/2018-09-17-meet-new-agrc-staff.md

 categories: []
 tags: []
 ---
 AGRC would like to welcome Nathan Kota, the new Information Technology Manager.
-Nathan is going to help build and manage the development team as well as take our project managment skills to the next level!
+Nathan is going to help build and manage the development team as well as take our project management skills to the next level!
 We are excited to have Nathan as a part of the team.

 #### What’s your title at AGRC?